DidWeBrickIt/e-commerce-frontend-main/README.md

     -> http://localhost:8080/swagger-ui/index.html#/

  - Azure Static Websites
-    -> Means of hosting the front-end of the application on azure with it's functionality intact so that the contents of the database can be accessed without the back-end running.
+    -> Means of hosting the front-end of the application on Azure with it's functionality intact so that the contents of the database can be accessed without the back-end running.